-Miami’s sunshine, Fall storms, and tropical heat can catch visitors off guard.
+Miami’s sunshine, Winter storms, and tropical heat can catch visitors off guard.
 Learn how to plan your beach days, stay in the shade, and use a trusty umbrella like the savvy locals—so the weather doesn’t ruin your fun

 Miami enjoys a warm, tropical climate year-round, making it a paradise for beach lovers, sun chasers, and city explorers alike.